 Matcha has health benefits for your dog.
 Matcha powder can aid in reducing plaque formation on dogs after one month of use.
 The benefit has been shown to both reduce plaque index and plaque thickness by between 22-37% (Lindinger, M.I., 2016).

-The introduction of matcha to Japan was the most important historical event of tea drinking for the Japanese society.
-Matcha did not originate in Japan, but its art and production were perfected there and to this day Japan produces the worlds best tencha green tea powder (eds.
+The introduction of matcha to Japan was the most important historical event of tea drinking for Japanese society.
+Matcha did not originate in Japan, but its art and production were perfected there and to this day Japan produces the world’s best tencha green tea powder (eds.
 Varley, H.P., et al., 1989).
 Tea has been consumed in China for over 1500 years, in the Sung Dynasty (960-1280 BC) tea began to be consumed in the form of a powder.
 The dried tea leaves would be milled into a fine powder and would often be compressed into bricks as a way of storage and currency.
-When consumed as a tea the powder would be whipped with hot water using, not a bamboo whisk but a bamboo bristle brush, a pinch of salt would be added to enhance the flavour and it would be enjoyed (Ukers, W., 2017).
+When consumed as a tea the powder would be whipped with hot water using, not a bamboo whisk but a bamboo bristle brush, a pinch of salt would be added to enhance the flavor and it would be enjoyed (Ukers, W., 2017).

 Tea was first presented to Japan in 727 BC as a gift from China’s T’ang Court to the Japanese Emperor Shomu.
 Tea shrub seeds were planted in the imperial gardens of Heian, modern-day Kyoto, which grow there to this day (Campbell, D., 1995).